 - The Mentor: Harry's second mentor after Justin.
 He was also a Mentor to Harry's mother but pushed her too hard and she ran away.

-- Papa Wolf: The reason for the aforementioned Colony Drop.
+- The reason for the aforementioned Colony Drop.

-- Person of Mass Destruction: The New Madrid Earthquake, the Tunguska incident and the eruption of Krakatoa were all Ebenezer putting the smackdown on deserving parties.
+- Person of Mass Destruction: The New Madrid Earthquake, The Tunguska Event and the eruption of Krakatoa were all Ebenezer putting the smackdown on deserving parties.

 - Poisonous Friend: To the White Council and especially Harry, since if you threaten either one, he'll blow you up.
 Literally.

 - Really 700 Years Old: Fought in the French and Indian War.

 - Red Baron: To those who are his enemies and have survived, he is called simple The Blackstaff.
 When Jared "Hellhound" Kincaid would run away from him the moment he sees him, it says something about the man.